devlooped/SponsorLink/docs/github.md

 1. [Create an Azure Functions app](https://portal.azure.com/#create/Microsoft.FunctionApp)
 1. Setup deployment to the Azure Functions app from your forked repository
 1. Configure the following application settings:
-    * `GitHub__Token`: a GitHub token with permissions to read the sponsorable profile, emails, sponsorships and repositories
+    * `GitHub:Token`: a GitHub token with permissions to read the sponsorable profile, emails, sponsorships and repositories
-    * `SponsorLink__Account`: the sponsorable GitHub account name, unless it's the same as the GitHub token owner
+    * `SponsorLink:Account`: the sponsorable GitHub account name, unless it's the same as the GitHub token owner
-    * `SponsorLink__PrivateKey`: the Base64-encoded private key (the contents of `curl.key.txt` in the example above)
+    * `SponsorLink:PrivateKey`: the Base64-encoded private key (the contents of `curl.key.txt` in the example above)

 Finally, enable the GitHub identity provider under Settings > Authentication, providing the OAuth app's Client ID and Client Secret.
 Make sure you set `Allow unauthenticated requests` and have `Token store` enabled.